davidkhachatryan123/Study-Control-Software/README.md

 # Study-Control-Software

-This project was created to improve the skills of working with Angular and ASP.NET Core, and the main goal was to develop software for a "GlobalIT" startup.
+This project was created to improve the skills of working with Angular and ASP.NET Core, and the main goal was to develop software for a **"Global IT"** startup.

 ## Install Study-Control-Software with docker